rpsffx/zess/packages/core/README.md

-  // The effect will run whenever count() is accessed and changes setPrevCount(prev) document.title = `Count: ${count()}` return count() // This value will be passed as 'prev' to the next effect run })
+  // The effect will run whenever count() is accessed and changes setPrevCount(prev) document.title = `Count: ${count()}` return count() // This value will be passed as prev to the next effect run })
 ```